Manoj632004/Photo_Editor/README.md

 # Photo_Editor
-(check out the web app implementation in different branch)
+(check out the web app implementation in the other branch)

 Python libraries used for the application are tkinter and Pillow